- A Vegetable Garden for Every Lifestyle

 Soil testing for contaminants is essential prior to gardening in an urban setting.
 If high levels are found, consider gardening in an alternate spot.
 If moderate levels are found, consider gardening in containers or take steps to minimize exposure and prevent health risks.

-Read NC State Extension publication AG-439-78 for more information about urban soil contamination.
+Read NC State Extension publication AG-439-78, Minimizing Risks of Soil Contaminants in Urban Gardens, for more information about urban soil contamination.

 Old seeds bought on sale may not be a bargain because their germination rate may be reduced and the resulting seedlings can be weak and grow very slowly.
 Check the date stamped on the seed packet to make sure the seeds were produced for the current gardening year.
 Many vegetable seeds, however, are viable for three to five years if kept in a dark dry place that stays below 85°F. Seed packets can be a wealth of information, and it is worth becoming familiar with all of the information on the back (Figure 16–18).